-On July 31, 2020, we acquired (pursuant to the Initial Portfolio Transaction) an interest in the Private Company A Credit Facility pursuant to which we and one other lender initially held senior secured term loan commitments in an aggregate principal amount of \$40.0 million, of which our loan commitment constituted \$32.0 million in principal amount.
-On October 23, 2020, we entered into an amendment to the Private Company A Credit Agreement (the "Private Company A Amendment") to, among other things, increase our loan commitment under the Private Company A Credit Facility by \$2.0 million to an aggregate loan commitment of \$34.0 million in principal amount.
+On July 31, 2020, we acquired an interest in the credit facility with Private Company A (the "Original Private Company A Credit Facility") pursuant to which we and one other lender initially held senior secured term loan commitments in an aggregate principal amount of \$40.0 million, of which our loan commitment constituted \$32.0 million in principal amount.
+On October 23, 2020, we entered into an amendment to the Original Private Company A Credit Facility (the "Private Company A Amendment") to, among other things, increase our loan commitment under the Original Private Company A Credit Facility by \$2.0 million to an aggregate loan commitment of \$34.0 million in principal amount.

-In July 2021, Flower Loan Holdco, LLC, an affiliated entity in which Mr. Tannenbaum is the majority ultimate beneficial owner, purchased a third-party lender's interest in such lender's \$8.5 million portion of the loan to Private Company A under the Private Company A Credit Facility, and we had a 30-day option to purchase such interest from FLH.
-We, Private Company A and our Manager, as agent for the lenders under the Private Company A Credit Agreement (in such capacity, the "Agent"), concurrently amended and restated the Private Company A Credit Agreement to, among other things, add an additional tranche of loans, which increased the aggregate loan commitments thereunder by \$30.0 million, \$10.0 million of which our Manager syndicated to ABW, an affiliate of ours that is wholly-owned by Mr. and Mrs. Tannenbaum and a trust affiliated with Mr. and Mrs. Tannenbaum, and \$20.0 million of which was to be held by a designee of the Agent, subject to the satisfaction of certain conditions precedent.
-The A&R Private Company A Credit Agreement has a maturity date of May 8, 2024.
-The original tranche of term loans has an exit fee of 2.0% of the original tranche term loan amount (excluding any unfunded portions of the original tranche term loan amount) and the additional tranche of term loans has an exit fee of 2.0% of the total amount of such additional tranches (excluding any unfunded portions of the additional tranche term loan amount).
-The original tranche of term loans has an agent fee of 1.0% of the total loan commitment amount payable annually.
-The second tranche of term loans has an agent fee of (i) 0.3333% of the total loan commitment amount of the additional tranche of term loans payable on the closing date of the A&R Private Company A Credit Agreement and (ii) 0.6667% of the total loan commitment amount of the additional tranche payable subject to the satisfaction of certain conditions precedent.
-The Private Company A Credit Facility bears interest at (i) a fixed interest rate of 13.0% per annum, payable in cash, and (ii) a blended PIK interest rate of 3.4% per annum, payable in kind, across the two tranches of loans under the Private Company A Credit Facility.
-The Private Company A Credit Facility included an upfront fee of 4.0% on the aggregate amount funded of the original tranche of term loans payable on the closing date of the original tranche of term loans and an unused line fee of 2.0% of the amount of any unfunded portion of the term loans payable annually.
+In July 2021, Flower Loan Holdco, LLC ("FLH"), an affiliated entity in which Mr. Tannenbaum is the majority ultimate beneficial owner, purchased a third-party lender's interest in such lender's \$8.5 million portion of the loan to Private Company A under the Original Private Company A Credit Facility, and we had a 30-day option to purchase such interest from FLH.
+We, Private Company A and our Manager, as agent for the lenders under the Original Private Company A Credit Facility (in such capacity, the "Agent"), concurrently amended and restated the Original Private Company A Credit Facility (the "A&R Private Company A Credit Facility") to, among other things, add an additional tranche of loans, which increased the aggregate loan commitments thereunder by \$30.0 million, \$10.0 million of which our Manager syndicated to ABW, and \$20.0 million of which was to be held by a designee of the Agent, subject to the satisfaction of certain conditions precedent.
+The A&R Private Company A Credit Facility included an upfront fee of 4.0% on the aggregate amount funded of the original tranche of term loans payable on the closing date of the original tranche of term loans and an unused line fee of 2.0% of the amount of any unfunded portion of the term loans payable annually.
 In connection with certain financing accommodations, a fee of \$750,000 was payable to the Agent by the borrower on the closing date thereof.
-The A&R Private Company A Credit Agreement also included an OID of \$0.2 million payable on the closing date of the A&R Private Company A Credit Agreement and \$0.4 million payable to lenders subject to the satisfaction of certain conditions precedent.
+The A&R Private Company A Credit Facility also included an original issue discount ("OID") of \$0.2 million payable on the closing date of the A&R Private Company A Credit Facility and \$0.4 million payable to lenders subject to the satisfaction of certain conditions precedent.

-In September 2021, we entered into (i) the September Loan Assignment with FLH, Private Company A and our Manager, as the agent, pursuant to which we acquired FLH's interest in the \$8.5 million portion of the loan to Private Company A, for a purchase price of approximately \$8,471,307 (which equaled the outstanding principal amount of the loan plus any accrued and unpaid interest and less any unaccreted original issue discount) and (ii) the September Commitment Assignment with our Manager, pursuant to which our Manager assigned to us its commitment to make loans to Private Company A under the A&R Private Company A Credit Agreement in a principal amount of up to \$20.0 million, which was funded in September 2021.
-We did not pay any consideration to our Manager for our acquisition of our Manager's loan commitments under the A&R Private Company A Credit Agreement to the September Commitment Assignment.
+In September 2021, we entered into (i) the September Loan Assignment with FLH, Private Company A and our Manager, as the agent, pursuant to which we acquired FLH's interest in the \$8.5 million portion of the loan to Private Company A, for a purchase price of approximately \$8.5 million (which equaled the outstanding principal amount of the loan plus any accrued and unpaid interest and less any unaccreted original issue discount) and (ii) the September Commitment Assignment with our Manager, pursuant to which our Manager assigned to us its commitment to make loans to Private Company A under the A&R Private Company A Credit Facility in a principal amount of up to \$20.0 million, which was funded in September 2021.
+We did not pay any consideration to our Manager for our acquisition of our Manager's loan commitments under the A&R Private Company A Credit Facility pursuant to the September Commitment Assignment.